 Most vehicle shoppers who buy a car privately pay for a pre-purchase vehicle inspection conducted by a qualified and licensed auto mechanic of their choosing.
 Although the buyer pays for this inspection, the seller and buyer must agree on when and where the inspection is to be held.
 If the inspection does find any issues with the car, it is a good idea for you as the seller to keep the report for your records.

 Find all maintenance records, the owner’s manual, your current Utah registration certificate and other paperwork related to the vehicle.
+As the seller, you’ll need to provide the buyer with the registration certificate.
 If you can provide the buyer with extensive and detailed maintenance records, this will help provide the buyer with confidence that you’ve maintained the car in a proper and regular manner.

 Starting in January 2018, the state of Utah removed the safety inspection requirement for most vehicles as a prerequisite for registration.
 There are some vehicles which still require a safety inspection however.
 Vehicles less than six years old in the five counties of Salt Lake, Davis, Utah, Weber and Cache must have an emission inspection once every two years with even numbered model years tested in even numbered years and vice-versa for odd-numbered model years.
 If the Utah emissions certificate is current and valid, provide this to the buyer.